Some ‘Whaking’ Great Rides!

 That said, those looking for a relaxing way to see the Bay of Plenty countryside and forest have a good biking option in the Burma Road.

 And when you have taken advantage of all the Whakatane trails, be sure to check out the nearby Motu Trails that extend into Eastland.
-For staying in the Whakatane area, take a look at these 5 Best Backpacker Hostels in Whakatane.
+For staying in the Whakatane area, take a look at the 10 Best Motels in Whakatane and 10 Best Budget Accommodation in Whakatane.

 The Grades of Difficulty for Mountain Biking in New Zealand